radan157/RandomPyPrograms/README.md

 # RandomPyPrograms
 This is my repository of random python projects.
-You can use anyrhing from here.
+You can use anything from here.